yonas-fsaha/react-counter-app/README.md

 # React Counter App
 ## Overview
 Welcome to the React Counter App repository!
-This simple React application allows users to increment, decrement, and reset a counter value.
+This simple React application allows users to increment, decrement counter value.
 It's a great starting point for learning React basics and state management.

 ## Features
 ### Increment: Increase the counter value by one.